CydiaBoss/IB-Question-Bank-Client/README.md

-# IB Question Bank Client
+# IB Question Bank Client (On Hold)
 An application to host the IB past paper questions from the IB document database.
+The project is currently on hold until further notice due to the new DDoS Protection on the website.

 # Question Bank Website
 <a href='https://www.ibdocuments.com/'>IB Documents</a> is the website where the databases are being hosted.
 Unfortunately, due to copyright reasons, their databases can be down during the IB examination season.